luckpoint/my-coin/README.md

 The DApp allows users to acquire a custom ERC-20 token (`MyToken`) and use it to "purchase" virtual products from a `Shop` contract.
 This project is designed for learning purposes, demonstrating basic tokenomics and smart contract interactions.

 This repository focuses on the **smart contract backend** and deployment scripts.
-A separate frontend application (e.g., using ethers.js and Bootstrap as described in `Spec.md`) would be required to interact with these contracts through a user interface.
+A separate frontend application would be required to interact with these contracts through a user interface.

 ## Table of Contents